ijhoskins/satmut_utils/satmut_utils_manual.md

 2. *sim relies on heuristics to select fragments for editing*

-To enable editing of multiple variants at a single position and at nearby positions, sim employs heuristics to enforce several rules.
-A side-effect is that **variants must be edited at low frequencies (<1:1000)**.
+To enable editing of multiple variants at a single position, as well as prohibit unintentional phasing of variants, sim employs a heuristic to enforce several rules.
+A side-effect of this design choice is that **variants must be edited at low frequencies (<1:1000)**.
 If the user seeks to edit variants at higher frequencies, the pool of fragments that are amenable for editing rapidly dwindles.
-This is particularly problematic if the user seeks to edit a handful of variants at germline-like frequencies. sim will issue a warning if the sum of configured frequencies across all variants and positions exceeds 1 - error rate.
+This is particularly problematic if the user seeks to edit even a few variants at germline-like frequencies (0.5 - 1). sim will raise a InvalidVariantConfig exception if the sum of variant frequencies across all variants in the input VCF exceeds 1.
+To ignore this exception and edit as many variants as possible, pass --force_edit.

+The heuristic for selecting reads enforces the following rules:

 1) Any fragment selected for editing has not previously been selected for editing of another variant.
 This requirement ensures variants edited at nearby positions are never phased, which may lead to simultaneous false negative and false positive calls.
 Note this applies to variants that are different records in the VCF.
+To create phased variants (e.g. MNPs, haplotypes) up to read length, input single variant records with REF and ALT fields that span multiple bases.

 2) Any fragment selected for editing must have error-free coverage in both mates at the variant position.
 This ensures native errors in the dataset are preserved.

-3) Any fragment selected for editing must have error-free coverage in both mates within a window spanning the variant position.
+3) Any fragment selected for editing must have error-free coverage in both mates within a buffer spanning the variant position.
 This prohibits editing a true variant adjacent to an error, which would convert the variant to higher order (for example, SNP to di-nucleotide MNP).

-4) If a primer feature file has been provided, sim enforces that no part of the variant span intersects a synthetic primer sequence.
+4) If a primer BED file has been provided, sim enforces that no part of the variant span (POS + REF field length) intersects a read segment arising from synthetic primer.
 This does *not* mean variants cannot be edited within or overlapping primer regions.
-It instead requires read-through coverage for such editing, which is typically provided by an adjacent, interleaved PCR amplicon.
+It instead requires read-through coverage, which is typically provided by an adjacent, interleaved PCR amplicon.

+Collectively, these rules ensure high fidelity of variant editing at ultra-low frequencies.

 ### sim code examples